 Certified Application Counselors Requirements to Participate

-Under federal law Section 155.225, Certified Application Counselors may be individual staff members or volunteers of designated organizations that must be trained and enter into an agreement with the Kentucky Office of Health Benefit and Information Exchange (KOHBIE).
+Under federal law Section 155.225, Certified Application Counselors may be individual staff members or volunteers of designated organizations that must be trained and enter into an agreement with the Kentucky Health Benefit Exchange (KHBE).

-Specifically, KOHBIE is looking for organizations that have processes in place to screen staff and volunteers who are certified to ensure they will protect personal information; engage in services that position them to help connect people to coverage; and have experience providing social services to the community.
-The KOHBIE will limit CAC entities to the following:
+Specifically, KHBE is looking for organizations that have processes in place to screen staff and volunteers who are certified to ensure they will protect personal information; engage in services that position them to help connect people to coverage; and have experience providing social services to the community.
+The KHBE will limit CAC entities to the following:

 - Community Health Centers (such as FQHCs)

 - Health care providers